Philadelphia, Pennsylvania

 Population

-Sunny Days: 93
+Sunny Days: 246

-52100 Affordability
+90100 Affordability

-69100 Schools
+75100 Schools

-57100 Diversity
+100100 Diversity

-60100 Safety
+65100 Safety

 East Coast Energy on a Budget

 It’s cheaper than NYC.
-It can be pretty rough and tumble in places, and in general, but it’s a big city.
+It can be pretty rough and tumble in places, but it’s a big city.
 Compared to other big cities, Philly's housing is tremendously affordable.
 If you are willing to live in a neighborhood that is racially and economically mixed, you can find a 3-bedroom apartment for under $2,000.
 Houses can be found for under $100K in many of the city's neighborhoods, as well.
 The housing stock does tend to be older--but if you want to pay top dollar for a new condo in a hip neighborhood, you might pay around $300-400K.

-Young people can live in Center City (Downtown) and take advantage of all the funky street festivals and pop-up beer gardens, art museums.
+Young people can live in Center City (Downtown) and take advantage of all the funky street festivals pop-up beer gardens, and art museums.
 The area near Olde City is a nice compromise between not horrendously expensive and relatively safe.
 Young families with some money can take advantage of some of the best private schools in the country.
-If you like Quaker schools, boy, are you in luck.
+If you like Quaker schools, boy, are you in luck?

-There's really no getting around it; Philly's got attitude.
+Hard to believe for a city that hatched the Quaker school movement but there's no getting around it; Philly's got attitude.
 You’ve likely heard the stories already.
 We’re not sure if it’s the winters or the sports teams or the potholes that cause people to have a little bit of a chip on their shoulders, but it’s there.
 Our advice?
 Don’t take it personally.
 Locals call it “character” and you’ll develop it too after a few years here.
 Keep in mind it’s not like people are passing you on the street randomly telling you where you can shove it (unless you’re crazy enough to wear a Cowboys jersey and, frankly you’d deserve to be told off).
 You’ve got to earn the kindness at the heart of Philly residents and we don’t think that’s necessarily a bad thing.

-Lifestyle of Philadelphia
+Lifestyle

 Philadelphia is a tried and true northeastern city.
 It’s dense, gritty, and passionate.
 Pros are that it’s super diverse (there was an insanely high rate of immigration from about 2000-2016), gay-friendly, and sports-crazy.
 With four professional sports teams, the city creates a huge camaraderie by rooting for the home team.
 And if you aren’t loyal to local teams?
 Be prepared to practice your sports worship in private.
 Because of the makeup of the city, you can live without a car, which is a plus for a lot of people.
 Philly is a diverse city both in terms of the people and the areas.
 A lot of different people live here and that’s because there’s an area that’ll suit each person.